gomathishankar28/ms4_bubbles/README.md

 # [BUBBLES](https://gomathishankar28.github.io/ms4_bubbles/)

-is an online Handmade soap shop, which offers a variety of plastic free and vegan bathing bars.
-The shop also publishes blog posts about benefits of bathing ,use of bathbombs, where the site visitors can leave a comment.
-**Bubbles** is an educational project that serves as the **Milestone Project 4** for the **Full-Stack Software Developer programme** powered by **Code Institute**.
+Bubbles is an online store specialising in the sale of handmade soaps, which offers a variety of plastic free and vegan bathing bars.
+The shop aims at promoting the health benefits of bathing through its blogs which are hosted in the site.
+Users have an option to leave their comments on these blog posts.**Bubbles** is an educational project that serves as the **Milestone Project 4** for the **Full-Stack Software Developer programme** powered by **Code Institute**.

 ## Table of Contents
   - [Demo](#demo)